swim-io/swim/.github/pull_request_template.md

 - [ ] The relevant Github Project (and/or label) has been assigned (applies only when there is one)

 <!-- Un-comment this if this is a UI PR
-- [ ] Preview deployment is not broken
+- [ ] Preview deployment is not broken.
+Please visit the Cloudflare pages preview URL -->
--->

 ## Post Review Checklist